 What Happens to Your Golf Clubs with Golf Avenue

-At Golf Avenue, we take pride in our mission to extend the lifecycle of golf clubs.
-From the moment you decide to change your golf clubs with our trade-in system or from the instant you complete your order, we want to take you beyond the boxes and the plastic wrap, to show you what happens to your golf clubs with Golf Avenue.
+At Golf Avenue, we take pride in our mission to make golf more accessible to everyone.
+Whether you’re looking to make a change to your set, or you’re already in the process of adding the next club to your set, we want to take you beyond the boxes and the plastic wrap, to show you how we care for clubs here at Golf Avenue.

 How do you send a club for a trade-in with Golf Avenue?

 To complete a trade-in with Golf Avenue, your first step will be to find your golf clubs in the database so that you can add all of them to your virtual trade-in cart.
 Once you’ve added all the clubs to your cart, you can move forward with the next step where you decide how you want to ship your golf clubs.